 #1.Calculus Hardcover by Ron Larson

-There is no room for mistakes and this textbook does a great job in ensuring that you learn all of the theories from a high level prospective.
+There is no room for mistakes and this textbook does a great job in ensuring that you learn all of the theories from a high-level perspective.
 There are a ton of challenging problems and easier ones to help you ease into harder concepts.
-We like the fact that this book can be used as a overall resource center or guide for calculus students of all types.
+We like the fact that this book can be used as an overall resource center or guide for calculus students of all types.

 #2.Calculus: An Intuitive and Physical Approach